pudly/schmopera-hugo/content/articles/in-review-sophisticated-precise-fearlessness-at-wigmore-hall.md

 date = "2017-09-08T15:25:00-04:00"
 lastmod = "2017-09-09T11:00:00-04:00"
 publishDate = "2017-09-08T20:02:00-04:00"
-short_description = "This year's Wigmore Hall Song Competition was a wonderful experience.
-The judges commented on the incredibly high standard of this year's performers.
+short_description = "This year&#039;s Wigmore Hall Song Competition was a wonderful experience.
+The judges commented on the incredibly high standard of this year&#039;s performers.
 I completely concur.
 The level of music making was very refined and intelligent.
 It was wonderful to see a concert with such a wide range of repertoire performed by young musicians making bold and individual choices." slug = "in-review-sophisticated-precise-fearlessness-at-wigmore-hall" title = "In review: &quot;Sophisticated, precise fearlessness&quot; at Wigmore Hall"
 +++